 How To Make Hamsters Live Longer

-While you can’t prevent all diseases, you can keep your hamster healthy by providing it with the best care, ensuring its diet and environment are optimized.
+While you can’t prevent all illnesses and diseases, you can keep your hamster healthy by providing the best care and ensuring its diet and environment are well-optimized.

 Healthy Diet

 Hamsters need a healthy, balanced diet to thrive.
 They’re omnivores, eating a mixture of plants and insects.
-Replicating their wild diet is the best way to ensure your hamsters lives a long life.
+Replicating their wild diet is the best way to ensure hamsters live long lives.

 The ideal diet for hamsters should include the following:

-You should also scatter feed your hamster instead of providing food in a dish, as this will provide enrichment and encourage natural behaviors.
+You should also scatter feed a hamster rather than provide food in a dish because this will provide enrichment and encourage natural behaviors.

 Provide Physical Enrichment